ravikumarhans86/Product-Detection-using-YOLOv8/README.md

 # Product-Detection-using-YOLOv8
-soap detection and save every detection in Detection name folder
+soap detection and save every detection in Detection name folder. this is trail of git